TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 ### Introduction

 JavaScript does *not* have classes in the same sense as other object-oriented languages like Java or Ruby.
 ES6, however, *did* introduce a syntax for object creation that uses the `class` keyword.
-It is basically a new syntax that does the *exact* same thing as the object constructors and prototypes we learned about in the constructor lesson.
+It is basically a new syntax that *mostly* resembles object constructors and prototypes we learned about in the constructor lesson.

-Historically, especially when ES6 was released, there was some controversy with class syntax precisely because it looks like classes from languages like Java, but in reality is only syntactic sugar over constructors and prototypes.
-The underlying mechanisms have not changed despite the different syntax (no classical inheritance going on) but often trips people up since the syntax isn't as explicit about what's *really* going on with these objects.
+Historically, especially when ES6 was released, there was some controversy with class syntax precisely because it looks like classes from languages like Java.
+While JavaScript's class syntax appears to be a syntactic sugar, it has some unique properties that differentiate itself from object constructors and prototypes.
+Still, the underlying mechanisms have not changed despite the different syntax (no classical inheritance going on) but often trips people up since the syntax isn't as explicit about what's *really* going on with these objects.

 Plenty of time has passed though and class syntax now exists in many code bases.
 There aren't many new mechanisms to learn here, mainly just new syntax for mostly familiar concepts.